inouye-lab/starcraftdata-website/content/docs/_index.md

     ```py
     from sc2image.dataset import StarCraftCIFAR10
-    scimage_cifar10 = StarCraftCIFAR10(root_dir=<your_download_path>, download=True)
+    scimage_cifar10 = StarCraftCIFAR10(root="data", download=True)
     ```

 3. `StarCraftMNIST`: This is a further simplified version of the `StarCraftImage` dataset which exactly matches the setup of the MNIST dataset.
 The grayscale images show to the seen last seen timestamps for units each pixel location, and the 10 classes match that of `StarCraftCIFAR10`.
 The dataset can be loaded via:

     ```py
     from sc2image.dataset import StarCraftMNIST
-    scimage_mnist = StarCraftMNIST(root_dir=<your_download_path>, download=True)
+    scimage_mnist = StarCraftMNIST(root="data", download=True)
     ```

 ## Example uses